citusdata/postgresql-topn/README.md

 `TopN` is compatible with PostgreSQL 9.5, 9.6, and 10 releases. `TopN` is also compatible with all supported Citus releases, including Citus 6.x and 7.x.
 If you need to run `TopN` on a different version of PostgreSQL or Citus, please open an issue.
 Opening a pull request (PR) is also highly appreciated.

 # Attributions
-`TopN` is develeloped and maintained by the Citus Data team.
-Citus Data's flagship product, [Citus](https://github.com/citusdata/citus), is an open source extension that distributes Postgres across many machines.
+The `TopN` extension to Postgres is develeloped and maintained by the Citus Data team.
+Citus Data's flagship product, the [Citus](https://github.com/citusdata/citus) distributed database, is an open source extension that distributes Postgres across many machines.